3 Squadron RAAF STORIES

 In total, 58 Flying Certificates were issued by the Richmond School before the cessation of hostilities and quite a few of the earliest graduates made it into action in France (some with 3AFC) or Palestine.
 The book includes Neville Hayes’ painstakingly-researched biographies of every student, and most of the staff members, of the School.
 Including...

-■ Wallace McDougall was a graduate of the 2nd Richmond Course.
+■ Wallace McDOUGALL was a graduate of the 2nd Richmond Course.
 He also flew with 3AFC in battle, but as a back-seat Observer, manning the RE8's defensive machine-gun.
-(Wallace had been unable to qualify as a combat pilot after being sent to England, as he fell foul of a revised 'age limit'.)
-He wrote this diary entry in the closing days of World War One: Monday 4th Nov.
+(Wallace had been unable to qualify as a combat pilot after being sent to England, since he fell foul of a revised 'age limit'.)
+He wrote in his diary entry during the closing days of World War One: Monday 4th Nov.
 1918.
 Went up at 6am with Lt.
 McGilvery.
-Got to the line in about 15 minutes.
+Got to the Line in about 15 minutes.
 Great sight with all the guns firing.
 Big barrage going up, hundreds of guns taking part.
-Just about daylight, a heavy ground-mist lit up by gun-flashes looked magnificent.
+Just about daylight; a heavy ground-mist lit up by gun-flashes looked magnificent.
 Could even notice the mist cut aside by the big shells.
 We were flying at 2,200 feet.
 Let go our bombs; the smoke helping to screen the infantry advance.
 The opening stages of this 'stunt' was a sight from the air.
 One never to be forgotten.

 The remarkable Richmond flying instructor, Billy Stutt